Royal wedding showpiece highlights Jordan's role as West's stable ally

 At the Arab League summit in Jeddah last month, he walked alongside his father to greet Crown Prince Mohammad.
 The three were photographed together.
 At home, Hussein is regularly seen chairing meetings of government agencies.

-In line with the customs of the Hashemite family, who claim descent from the Prophet Mohammed and ruled Mecca for centuries, the public ceremonies will begin as Hussein and his bride tie the knot in Amman's Zahran palace.
+In line with the customs of the Hashemite family, who claim descent from the Prophet Mohammad and ruled Mecca for centuries, the public ceremonies began as Hussein and his bride tied the knot in Amman's Zahran palace.

-Jordanians will get a glimpse of their future king and queen as their convoy takes a ten kilometre (six mile) route through the city streets under heavy security.

-Despite its imperfections, many Jordanians say they prefer the continuity of their country's political system, noting the years of conflict that have ravaged neighbouring Iraq and Syria.
+Tens of thousands of cheering Jordanians lined the streets as the bride and groom rode in an open-top white Range Rover through the city to Al Husseiniya Palace for a state banquet with hundreds of guests.

 Washington's desire for a stable ally in an otherwise volatile region meant it too has often turned a blind eye to Jordan's slow democratic reforms and mixed human rights record.
 The U.S. maintains military bases in Jordan and conducts regular joint training exercises.